henry-thompson/face-emotion-api-workshop/README.md

 ## Slides

+You can find the SlideShow we used [here on Google Slides](https://docs.google.com/presentation/d/1aN3ICSz7GchXKse6Vcu1ZQ-V47avHZ4PJ47joi6Musk/edit?usp=sharing)

+## Recording

-Slides and a recording of the workshop will be added after it is run.
+A recording of the workshop is [available on YouTube](https://www.youtube.com/watch?v=E3kFkzeaynw)

-## About the Presnetation
+## About the Presentation

-The original presentation is being given by Henry Thompson and David Adeboye on Friday February 24th 2017.
+The original presentation is being given by [Henry Thompson](https://github.com/henry-thompson) and David Adeboye on Friday February 24th 2017.